 1 large onion, chopped

-2 15oz. cans light red kidney beans, drained
+2 15oz. cans organic dark red kidney beans, drained

-2 15oz. cans dark red kidney beans, drained
+2 15oz. cans organic small pink beans, drained

 Optional: Prepared rice to serve under chili.

-Finely grated Vermont cheddar cheese to serve on top.
+Finely grated Vermont cheddar and Cabot Habanero cheese to serve on top.

 1. In the stock pot combine the ground beef and onions, breaking up the beef into small pieces.
-Cook until onions are soft and beef is no longer pink, stirring occasionally.
+Cook until onions are soft and beef is browned, stirring occasionally.
 You can drain the fat if you’d like, but fat is flavor and if you have quality grass-fed beef I would definitely keep it!

 That’s it!
 Quick, simple and so delicious chili that your friends and family will beg you to make again and again!